tangentsoft/pidp8i/README.md

 process does other things that do require `root` access.

-#### --no-idle

-By default, the PDP-8 simulator configuration files are generated with the PDP-8 CPU idling option set appropriately for your configuration.
-Idling causes the simulator to go into a low-CPU usage mode when it detects that the simulated PDP-8 software isn't doing any real work, such as spinning in a tight loop waiting for a keypress.

-Idling is incompatible with the incandescent lamp simulator (ILS) because it throws off the timing used to calculate the LED brightness values, so when building with the ILS, the build system implicitly sets the `--no-idle` option.
-This option therefore only takes effect when building with the `--no-lamp-simulator` option or when the ILS is automatically disabled, as when configuring the software on a single-core Raspberry Pi.
-See the next item for details.

-If you're:

-1.  updating an installation made before 2017.03.30;

-2.  it uses the ILS feature; and

-3.  you have added any `set cpu idle` options in your PDP-8 confifguration scripts

-...see the "Overwriting the Local Simulator Setup" section below.

-You may also need to use one of the solutions in that section if you first install with the NLS enabled, then later decide that you want to try the ILS.

-You know you need to fix your local PDP-8 simulator configuration if you're using the ILS and the display is correct only while the simulated PDP-8 is doing real work.
-If the display dims to zero brightness and then flutters between off, dim, and on states seemingly randomly while the PDP-8 is idle, you've got a `set cpu idle` setting somehwere.
-Again, see the "Overwriting the Local Simulator Setup" section for the options you have to fix this.

-The only practical reason I know of for setting `--no-idle` in NLS mode is that it can result in slightly higher SIMH benchmark results when running on a multi-core Pi without any [throttled][thro] restriction.

-tl;dr: You probably don't need to give this option, ever.

 #### --no-lamp-simulator

 If you build the software on a multi-core host, the PDP-8/I simulator is